mrochon/b2cief-upload/README.md

 Where:
 - confFile is the location of your appSettings.json file
 - source is the directory containing your IEF policies
-- dest (optional) is the directory where the script should save copies of modified and uploaded policies
+- dest (optional) is the directory where the script should save copies of modified and uploaded policies.
+If you do use it, the script will selectively refrain from uploading policies which were not modified since last stored in this folder.